-Further, personal tutors will be assigned to every student at both campuses, though at GUL this role will be undertaken by the year tutor.
+Personal tutors will be assigned to every student.
 This approach has already been piloted within the Business School with some success.
 The personal tutor will be required to meet with each student they are responsible for on one occasion in each trimester/semester.
 Tutors will provide designated slots and it will be the responsibility of the student to make an appointment with those slots.
 The role of the personal tutor will be to provide general academic support to the student and address any issues before they escalate to Programme Leader level.
 The role of the personal tutor is not to solve personal problems that exist for the student, but instead to signpost them to relevant areas within the University as and when appropriate.
 Further, the personal tutor is responsible for assessing the capability of the student to undertake the placement module, where appropriate.
-In addition, given prevailing numbers of students at GUL, year tutors will also be appointed with responsibilities to provide overall support at cohort level.
-This will enhance programme management practices in London campus where student demographics are traditionally international.